 He received his Bachelor of Arts degree summa cum laude from Gordon College in 2008, where he studied history, biblical studies, and theology.
 As an undergraduate, Dan was active in campus ministries and student government.
 He also studied abroad in Italy and Greece, and spent his junior year in England at the University of Oxford.

-Dan has family in New York, Florida, and Japan, where his brother, sister-in-law, and nephew live.
-A native of Long Island, New York, Dan lives in Somerville and considers himself a “wannabe” New Englander.
-He enjoys walks and bike rides along the Charles River, on the Minuteman Trail, and wherever he can stay clear of Boston traffic.
-He also enjoys being with friends, reading, traveling, and watching Netflix in some doses.
+Dan has family in New York, Florida, and Japan, where his brother, sister-in-law, and nephews live.
+A native of Long Island, New York, Dan currently lives in Malden.
+He enjoys walks, bike rides, being with friends, reading, traveling, and watching Netflix in small doses.
 Last but not least, Dan is a lifelong Trekkie.